Former Mississippi prisons chief pleads not guilty to bribery

 JACKSON Miss.
 Mississippi's former prisons chief pleaded not guilty on Thursday to federal charges that he accepted cash and mortgage payments in exchange for awarding prison contracts to companies tied to a local businessman.

-Christopher Epps, who resigned as commissioner of the Mississippi Department of Corrections on Wednesday, was indicted by a grand jury in August on charges that he and a co-defendant were involved in a kickback scheme that started in 2007 and continued for seven years.
+Christopher Epps, 53, who resigned as commissioner of the Mississippi Department of Corrections on Wednesday, and co-defendant Cecil McCrory, 62, were charged in a kickback scheme that started in 2007 and continued for seven years, according to a 49-count indictment unsealed on Thursday.

 "What happened today is a major blow to the systemic and invasive corruption in our state government," said Harold Brittain, acting U.S. attorney in Jackson, addressing reporters outside the courthouse.

+Mississippi Governor Phil Bryant on Thursday said the state will rebid contracts with all companies mentioned in the indictment, according to his spokesman Knox Graham.
+Two contracts were canceled based on an initial review, an MDOC press release said.

+Records showed that MDOC paid nearly $674 million combined to at least seven companies that McCrory either owned or from which he earned money as a consultant, The Clarion-Ledger newspaper reported.

-Both defendants are charged with bribery, money laundering and wire fraud, with Epps also accused of filing false tax returns and of making multiple, small bank deposits to avoid federal scrutiny.
+Both defendants are charged with bribery, money laundering and wire fraud.
+Epps is also accused of filing false tax returns and of making multiple, small bank deposits to avoid federal scrutiny.

 According to the indictment, McCrory paid off the mortgage on Epps' home, totaling more than $350,000, made monthly payments of cash to Epps that the latter stored in a safe in his home, and made mortgage payments on Epps' condominium.